Learn about Daily Wonder's sophisticated curriculum, how to homeschool, and how to support your child to meet the world with purpose.

 Sometimes it can be challenging to establish a rhythm and routine, but we promise that if you dedicate yourself to building this Daily Wonder routine, after 6 weeks, you will notice a home life with more peaceful moments, more gratitude and more opportunities for growth.

-Please see our document on building rhythm and routine and creating a homeschooling schedule:
+Please read our blog post on building rhythm and routine and creating a homeschooling schedule.

 I want to create a homeschooling environment for my child, but I also want them to find community.

 Through our years of class teaching and guiding families, we are inspired by the emphasis on community.
 Therefore, we continue to be dedicated to building conscious community.
 On our Home Learning Hub we offer guidance around connecting with other Daily Wonder homeschooling families.
 Cultivating social renewal, a deep reverence and care for humanity, and navigating social relationships with compassion and consciousness, is at the root of Daily Wonder.
 Community and the individual’s role within the community is also the foundation of Indigenous values.
 We want you to see how inter-generational gatherings of family members, along with neighbourhood activities and Daily Wonder community gatherings and celebrations can become part of your rich home learning experience.

 How can I uncover my child’s gifts and inspire them to follow their dreams?

 Daily Wonder is influenced by First Peoples Principles of Learning and Waldorf education, to name a few, and therefore acknowledges the spiritual gifts that children bring with them.
 It is through meaningful education that we uncover these gifts.
 By awakening a child’s connection to creativity and self-expression, gifts unfold with wonder and joy.